“I care very little if I am judged by you or by any human court; indeed, I do not even judge myself.”

 “Because I live in you, because I’ve given you a brand new spirit, and because I’ve joined you in your spirit.
 It will take time, but I’ll teach you more about this as we live together.
 I’m giving you eternity to understand who you are.
 Just believe me.”

 Day by day, Jesus’ Spirit was educating me on what He’s done for me and in me.
 My opinion about myself was slowly changing.
-The chess match between Satan and myself was over.
+The chess match between Satan and me was over.
 “Checkmate.”
 I NOW KNEW WHO I WAS–and he knew that I knew.
 Hell was officially in a lot of trouble.

 Even when people tried to un-convince me of who I was inside, it didn’t work.
 I believed God.
 Try all they liked, even I couldn’t convince myself that I was a bad person any longer–Jesus wouldn’t let me!
 I was being trained by the Spirit of God!
 IT WAS AMAZING!
 IT STILL IS AMAZING!

 I was learning how to separate my who from my do!
-I finally understood that my behavior–good, bad, or indifferent–could not change identity!
+I finally understood that my behavior–good, bad, or indifferent–could not change my identity!

 Was God being naive with this plan?
 No way!
 God is pretty smart!
 He knew that we are going to act like who we think we are–the devil knows this too!
 That’s why God decided to make us spiritually perfect for good, for free, forever!
 All we have to do is believe He’s forgiven us through Jesus–and we are!
 THAT’S THE GOSPEL!
 THAT’S YOUR IDENTITY!
 Christian, you are a spiritually spotless, heaven-ready saint!